Photographer: Elias Levy

 - The term of Great White Shark serves as one of the common names for a truly incredible variety of mackerel shark.
 This marvel of Nature also goes by the other common names, though, such as the great white, the white shark, and white pointer.

-- In the meantime, it also has the tongue-twisting scientific name of the Carcharodon carcharias.
-But, regardless of what name one uses to refer to it, this magnficent creature represents one of the oceans primary apex predators.
+- Unfortunately fo the layperson, the animal also has the tongue-twisting scientific name of Carcharodon carcharias.
+But, no matter what name one uses to refer to it, this magnficent creature represents one of the oceans primary apex predators.

 - This incredibly efficient hunter also has almost no known predators of its own.
 This holds true throughout the entirety of its natural range.
 The rare exception, though, would be rare attacks by orcas when other, easier prey cannot be found.